tnyeanderson/heart-sms-backend/docs/api.md

 *Use this instead of /drafts/update*

 *NOTE: Though the drafts are in an array, only the first item in the array will be processed.
 This comes from the webapp where only one item is ever included*

+*NOTE 2: Though device_conversation_id is in both the url params and the item body, ONLY the one in the item body is used to identify the row to update*

 Method: POST